 What is product roadmap management?

 Product roadmap management ensures that the development of a new or existing product continues according to a clearly defined plan.
-It provides a means for all interested parties to move the project forward while giving senior management a clear overview of tasks and priorities.
+It provides a means for agile teams and all interested parties to move the project forward while giving senior management a clear overview of tasks and priorities.

 According to Forbes, best product roadmap management means: aligning with business goals, determining delivered value, and embracing change requests, among other items.